Cost of Registration:

 Registration at CCA is only

-This registration fee will pay for school t-shirts, a few things to play with outside, copies, ink, soap, paper towels, cleaning supplies, general operating supplies, rent, etc, etc.
+This registration fee will pay for school t-shirts, a few things to play with outside, rent, toilet paper, soap, paper towels, cleaning supplies, general operating supplies, etc.

 Yes, those registration fees include a t-shirt for each student registered with CCA!
 (Parents may opt to purchase a t-shirt for themselves as well at $12 each for adult sizes S to XL.)